 It may take a little while to comprehend and catch up with the class discussion.

 NOW, I asked myself, why did I study mathematics?

-People who have no connection with the pilot training or do not understand aviation will say different stuff.
+People who have no connection with pilot training or do not understand aviation will say differently.

 Do you think it is wise to take advice from someone who is not an expert in the field?

 It is so apparent that everyone thinks you will need mathematics by displaying all the complications in the cockpit.